 - Lightboxes: For longer-term projects, many companies turn to the lightboxes function, which allows you to aggregate assets from different categories, into specific project-based folders.
 From there, it’s easy to share your lightboxes with whoever needs them.

-- Branded Portals: Common use cases we typically see for brand portals include sharing brand guidelines and supporting various campaigns.
-Branded portals allow users to curate and share collections of assets with internal and external users as a custom-branded online library.
+- Brand Portals: Common use cases we typically see for brand portals include sharing brand guidelines and supporting various campaigns.
+Brand portals allow users to curate and share collections of assets with internal and external users as a custom-branded online library.

 Even though your assets are all in a central location, you don’t necessarily want everyone to have the same viewing and downloading permissions.
 A key feature that separates a digital asset management system from other storage systems is its access control structure.